Bobowski/Blackjack/README.md

 Client posts requests to different URL and recieves PublicTable structure packed in Json as an answer.

+##How to use
+Run the server.
+Client run the application.
+To join to game should write join_game.You should write the number of ID.
+After you can write: split, pas, insure, double, hit.

 **Types of requests:**
   1. **Begin game**
     * URL: http://[server]:[port]/begin